Tatra Sthitau Yatno’bhyasah

 “[B]ecome eternally watchful, scrutinizing every thought, every word and every action.”-Sri Swami Satchidananda

-There is a need to continuously make effort and progress toward your Yoga practice each day, and when it comes to the internal work that is required for enlightenment and self-realization, this is especially true since the mind is an incredibly easy place to get lost or distracted.
+There is a need to continuously make effort and progress toward your Yoga practice each day, and when it comes to the internal work that is required for enlightenment and self-realization, this is especially true since the mind is an incredibly easy place to get lost and/or distracted.

 Even in circumstances where it is challenging to practice (which often turns out to be your best practice “ground” by the way), you must make it a point to remain focused and continue to do the work of being an unattached, neutral, observer in (and of) yourself and your life.
 This is the task that you must endeavor to perform in every moment in order to gain mastery over your mind and reach self-realization/enlightenment.

-By letting go of expectations altogether, you remain unattached to things that can create stress and tensions in your mind and body that can eventually lead to further problems over time, since clinging to expectations creates unhealthy tensions/strains within you that leads to physical and mental suffering caused by the violence of self-judgment, the judgment of a situation or others, or the pain of generating unaware thoughts, words, and actions in general.
+By letting go of expectations altogether, you remain unattached to things that can create stress and tensions in your mind and body that can eventually lead to further problems over time, since clinging to expectations creates unhealthy tensions/strains within you that leads to physical and mental suffering caused by the violence of self-judgment, the judgment of a situation or others, fear, or the pain of generating unaware thoughts, words, and actions in general.
 Furthermore, it is not at all productive to hold on to expectations since you do not have any control over the entire flow of the cosmos, other people’s and objects’ functioning, or even some of your bodily functions or genetic dispositions.
-It is much more productive to use of your brainpower to withdraw energy from stress-inducing attachments in order to use it more effectively toward higher connection and contemplation.
+It is, therefore, much more productive to use your brainpower to withdraw your energy from stress-inducing attachments in order to use it more effectively toward higher connection and contemplation.

 I, for example, almost started rushing and panicking to get this post completed and uploaded in between unpacking and decorating (and singing) after driving a U-Haul (which was towing my car to my brand new city) over 400 miles, before the words on my computer literally reminded me to “remain non-attached and neutral” regarding the fact that my 4G mobile hotspot took hours to kick into its Unlimited Data plan as I continue to await my technician’s help with connecting my official home/office network.
 But, as Patanjali advised, “effort toward steadiness of mind is practice,” and so I chose to let it go and get some sleep last night in order to maintain my peace.
 This alone is a part of my practice.